Ready, Set, Go!

 An Overview of Educational Planning and Assessment

-- Every two years, each department, student support unit, and administrative unit at the college completes a PR or AUR as a way to assess the strengths and weaknesses of its programs and services, and to determine its needs
+- On a two or three year schedule, each department, student support unit, and administrative unit at the college completes a PR or AUR as a way to assess the strengths and weaknesses of its programs and services, and to determine its needs

-- Departments and administrative units set objectives and action steps for the coming two years
+- Departments and administrative units set objectives and action steps for the coming two or three years

 - PRs and AURs are linked to planning and budget allocations